Kunal627/kunal627.github.io/README.md

 ## About

 This is my GitHub-based blog where I document my thoughts, experiences, and projects.
 From tutorials on programming languages to deep dives into algorithms and frameworks, I aim to provide valuable content for developers of all levels.
-The blog is hosted on GitHub Pages and is built with [Jekyll](https://jekyllrb.com/) and custom themes.

 ---